Govarshini568/IOT-BASED-GARBAGE-MONITORING-SYSTEM-/README.md

 ## Working Principle:
 The ultrasonic sensor continuously measures the distance from the top of the bin to the waste level.
 If the measured distance falls below a threshold (e.g., 10 cm), the system identifies that the bin is full.
 The Arduino then activates a buzzer for an alert and triggers the servo motor to open the lid.
 The data can also be transmitted to an IoT platform like ThingSpeak or Blynk for remote monitoring, allowing authorities to schedule timely waste collection.
+Sensing: An ultrasonic sensor is placed inside the top of a garbage bin to measure the distance to the waste inside.
+Some advanced systems also include sensors for weight, gas, and fire detection.
+Data processing: A microcontroller, such as an Arduino or ESP8266 module, processes the sensor data.
+Connectivity: The microcontroller uses a Wi-Fi or GSM module to transmit the data over the internet to a cloud-based server.
+Platform and analysis: The cloud server aggregates data from all connected bins.
+A dedicated software platform provides a dashboard for waste management authorities to monitor the status of all bins graphically.
+Alerts and routing: When a bin reaches a pre-defined full capacity, the system automatically sends a notification to the waste management department.
+Software with GPS capabilities uses this real-time data to generate the most efficient collection routes, rather than relying on fixed schedules.

 IoT Application and Benefits:
 Integrating IoT enables real-time monitoring of waste bins across various locations.
 When bins reach their threshold level, automatic notifications can be sent to municipal departments.
 This prevents overflowing bins, reduces manual inspection, and supports efficient waste management systems.
 The solution promotes cleaner environments, cost savings, and better public hygiene.